ljbc1994/savings-platform/README.md

 - TypeScript should be used to ensure data integrity.
 - Basic accessibility standards should be met.
-- The UI should adapt to the screen safe area.
+- The UI should display within the screen.
 - The app should be responsive and highly performant, there is an excessive number of re-renders.
 How do we fix this?

 ### Additionally